 On July 12, 2021, the Company announced that its board of directors approved a one-for-three reverse stock split of its outstanding shares of common stock.
 The reverse stock split was effected following the close of business on July 22, 2021.
 At the Effective Time, every three issued and outstanding shares of the Company's common stock were converted into one share of the Company's common stock.
 No fractional shares were issued in connection with the reverse stock split.
 Instead, each stockholder holding fractional shares was entitled to receive, in lieu of such fractional shares, cash in an amount determined based on the closing price of the Company's common stock on the date of the Effective Time.
 As a result, the number of common shares outstanding was reduced from 48,510,978 immediately prior to the Effective Time to 16,170,312.
-The reverse stock split applied to all of the Company's common stock, except for immaterial changes resulting from the payment of cash for fractional shares.
+The reverse stock split applied to all of the Company's outstanding shares of common stock and did not affect any stockholder's ownership percentage of shares of the Company's common stock, except for immaterial changes resulting from the payment of cash for fractional shares.
 There was no change in the Company's authorized capital stock or par value of each share of common stock as a result of the reverse stock split.
 All per share amounts and common shares outstanding for all periods presented in the consolidated financial statements have been adjusted on a retroactive basis to reflect the Company's one-for-three reverse stock split.